3. RESEARCHER IN HELSINKI, OXFORD, AND PHILADELPHIA

-In 1928 Ragnar Granit travelled to Oxford University, just two years after Professor Edgar D. Adrian
+In 1928 Ragnar Granit traveled to Oxford University, just two years after Professor Edgar D. Adrian

 had been the first to measure the electric impulse of a single nerve.
 The most notable nerve physiologist of the time,